gradle/gradle/design-docs/managed-component-model.md

 The `components` report should show details of the executable things, which as the entry point task to run the thing.

-# Milestone 6: References between key objects in the software model are visible to rules
+# Feature 6: References between key objects in the software model are visible to rules

-The relationships exposed in milestone 1 represent ownership, where the relationship is one between a parent and child.
+The relationships exposed in the first feature represent ownership, where the relationship is one between a parent and child.
-This milestone exposes other key 'non-ownership' relationships present in the software model.
+This feature exposes other key 'non-ownership' relationships present in the software model.

 - A binary has a collection of language source sets that it takes as input.
 These are not owned by the binary, but form its inputs.
 - A test suite component has component under test associated with it.